-26. Q: Do campuses keep the same Title I, Part A internal order number each year?
-A: No. 27.
+25. Q : Do campuses keep the same Title I, Part A internal order number each year?
+A: No. 26.
 Q: When does the new Title I budget become available?
-A: July 1 28.
-Q : Can Title I funds be used for summer school?
+A: July 1 27.
+Q: Can Title I funds be used for summer school?
+A: No. 28.
+Q: Do prior year funds roll over to the new year?
 A: No. 29.
-Q: Do prior year funds roll over to the new year?
-A: No. 30.
-0 : When can technology and library books be purchased using Title I, Part A funds?
+Q: When can technology and library books be purchased using Title I, Part A funds?
 A: Purchases can be made after the district receives the Notice of Grant Award (NOGA) from TEA.
-31. Q: When can out-of-state travel and out-of-state/virtual PD be booked or registration take place using Title I, Part A funds?
+Campuses will be notified when the NOGA is received.
+30. Q : When can out-of-state travel and out-of-state/virtual PD be booked or registration take place using Title I, Part A funds?
 A: The campus may register for conferences and book out-of-state travel when the district has received the Notice of Grant Award (NOGA) from TEA and the campus has been notified of the approval.
-32. Q: Which object code should a campus charge registration for out-of-state travel approved by TEA?
+31. Q: Which object code should a campus charge registration for out-of-state travel approved by TEA?
 A: The campus should charge registration to object code 6299 - Miscellaneous Contracted Services.
 Registration is the only charge that can be charged to the grant prior to the trip.
 TEA views this charge a "personal service contract".
 All other charges should be charged to 6400 - Other Operating Costs, when the trip takes place.
-33. Q: When a campus requests out-of-state travel for conferences and professional developments, those activities should be linked to a need in the campus Plan4Learning - Campus Improvement Plan.
+32. Q : When a campus requests out-of-state travel for conferences and professional developments, those activities should be linked to a need in the campus Plan4Learning - Campus Improvement Plan.
 True or False?
-A: True - All requests for out-of-state travel or out-of-state/virtual PD for conferences and professional developments should be linked to a campus need in the campus Plan4Learning - Campus Improvement Plan.
+A: True - All requests for out-of-state travel or out-of-state/virtual PD for conferences and professional developments should be linked to a campus need in the Campus Improvement Plan.
 Continued on next page